HanSolo/JDK-Updater/README.md

 There are indicators for the JVM type (JDK / JRE) and the architecture of the installed JVM (x64/ARM).

+In the Toolbar you will find a button named "Projects" which will open an OpenJDK Project explorer where you can search for existing OpenJDK projects.
+If you click on a project, it will be opened in your default browser.

-There is a button called "JEPs" in the toolbar which will open a JEP explorer where you can search for existing JEP's (JDK Enhancement Proposals) and open them in your default browser by clicking on a JEP.
+There is also a button called "JEPs" in the toolbar which will open a JEP explorer where you can search for existing JEP's (JDK Enhancement Proposals) and open them in your default browser by clicking on a JEP.

 It will download the file to your Downloads folder and from there you can install it as you would normaly do.